For who is ersti.tv International?

-For whom is ersti.tv International?
-Target group of our website are Mainzer students, and among these very special freshmen and students who changed the university location , our content aims to simplify the settling, getting along, orienting and organizing at the University of Mainz.
-But also students majoring see ersti.tv perhaps to another tip, which is new to them!
+The target group of our website are Mainzer students, and for these very special freshmen and students who changed their university location, our content aims to simplify the settling, getting around, orienting, and organizing at the University of Mainz.
+But also students majoring see ersti.tv perhaps for other tips, which may be new to them!

 One of the most potent investments in everybody’s life is education.
 In the upcoming, with a great education you can start a serious job.
 With a great job, you can get a lot of money, so you can afford a rich life.

 This is the reason why, nowadays, college education is very expensive.
 A lot of companies are requiring for a college grade in your CV for a chance to start a nice job, because, you comprehend that, a nice job it’s not so simple to discover.

 The truth is that not so many individuals can afford a college education.
 This is a reason for many students to work hard in their academics for getting a college scholarship or for others to exercise serious in sports, to have a chance to be observed by a college scout and receive a college scholarship.

 The conclusion is that if you need to get to college, you should study hard or work seriously in your game.
 There are three types of college scholarship grants to take into consideration.
 Those three types are academic scholarship grant, athletic scholarship grant and departmental grant.
 Every of these have its individual touchstones that you should consider earlier the grant is awarded to you.

 - The Academic Scholarship Grant if supplied to students with exceptional academic performances, or students that have obtained honors.
 You should work hard to gain this type of scholarship grant, because it is offered to students who are suitable for GPA.
 After you will be offered with this type of scholarship grant, the college will be claiming you to maintain maximum rating; else this form of scholarship grant will be canceled.